Hukumchand-Narwre/SnapList/README.md

 ## Description

-This project is a Trello-inspired application built with Next.js, Tailwind CSS, React Beautiful DND, Zustand for state management, and TypeScript.
+This project is a Trello-inspired application built with Next.js, Tailwind CSS, react-beautiful-dnd, Zustand for state management, and TypeScript.
 It provides a user-friendly interface for managing tasks, columns
 ## Demo

 URL - https://trello-two-iota.vercel.app/